ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 ## Scene Selection
-Getting the scene selection into the attributes is fast, on any attribute that is declared with an empty list, you can do the right click -> **Scene Selection** option
+Getting the scene selection into the attributes is quick.
+On any attribute that is declared with an empty list, you can do the right click -> **Scene Selection** option
 ![Alt text](images/python_selectedObjects.gif)